reactopt/reactopt/README.md

 npm install --save-dev reactopt
 ```

-Include this code at the top of your main React component file (our module is meant to be used in [developement mode](https://reactjs.org/docs/optimizing-performance.html#use-the-production-build)):
+Include this code at the top of your main React component file (our module is meant to be used in [development mode](https://reactjs.org/docs/optimizing-performance.html#use-the-production-build)):
 ```js
 import React from 'react'